arx-tools/asl-cookbook/docs/weird-behaviors-in-arx-scripts.md

 in the Arx Libertatis console will cause the following message to be repeated infinitely:

 `[W] ScriptEvent:379      [player:26] executeline: <-- unknown command: �`

+## ^speaking doesn't immediately becomes 1 when npc starts speaking

+There's a slight delay - maybe a second or so - when the value of `^speaking` shows 0 instead of 1 after an NPC starts speaking.
+Probably the value of it is determined via polling and not set immediately.

+_Spotted this in Arx Libertatis 1.3, need to be tested if this is also the case for older versions of Arx_